 Schedule (subject to small changes)

 9:30-12:30pm | Workshop Sessions 1 & 2

 Attendees will participate in each of the following workshops.
-Attendees will cycle through workshops in groups.
+Attendees will be assigned a track (Green, Orange, Yellow or Blue) to cycle through workshops in groups.
 Two workshops are held in classrooms and two are held outdoors in the Shone Farm forest.
 Some walking is required.
 Let us know in registration if you need accommodations.

 Workshop: Intro to Forest and Fire Ecology

 Learn about the basics of forest management in Sonoma County, from fire history in oak woodlands, to fuel reduction in overstocked conifer forests.
 By understanding the historical and current conditions of your forest, you can better manage for the future.

 - Briana Boaz, Professor of Natural Resources, Santa Rosa Junior College

 - Marshall Turbeville, Battalion Chief, Northern Sonoma County Fire District

 Workshop: Forestry Project Planning, Permitting and Funding

 Lightning round of speakers will present the basics on setting your goals, working with a forester to plan and permit your forest management activities, and applying for financial assistance.